zahradnik-io/youtube-scripts/Projects/ideas.md

 - My 3 years with Toastmasters
 - What I learned as an officer in Toastmasters
 - Hackers & Painters: my review of Paul Graham's Essays
+- Why you should secure your account with 2FA
+- Why I moved from Google to Protonmail
+- Why you should use Signal

 ## Concertino
 - Nohavica, Radůza, Čechomor, francúzske šansóny, Tomáš Klus, Daniel Landa